aws-samples/aws-modernization-with-dynatrace/content/30_mobilize/100_aws_monitor.md

 ![image](/images/dt-aws-dashboard.png)

-Click into the EC2 instances and you should find the **Cloud9** instance which does NOT have a Dynatrace OneAgent running on it.
+Click in the blue availability zone section located under the grey header labeled EC2 and you should see the list of availability zones below.
+Click on **us-west-2c** and the EC2 instances will be listed.
+You should  find the Cloud9 instance which does NOT have a Dynatrace OneAgent running on it.
 Notice too how you automatically get regional and instance type data.

 ![image](/images/aws-monitor-list.png)